martinbogo/meshbbs/README.md

 ### 📏 Message Size Limit

-Each message is limited to **230 bytes** (not characters) to mirror Meshtastic text payload constraints.
-Multi-byte UTF-8 characters reduce visible character count.
-Oversized posts are rejected with an error.
+Each outbound message (body + optional newline + dynamic prompt) is limited to **230 bytes** (not characters) to match Meshtastic constraints.
+Multi‑byte UTF‑8 characters reduce visible character count.
+The server applies a UTF‑8 safe clamp at send‑time and then appends the prompt, ensuring frames always fit.

 ### 🔁 Reliable Delivery, Chunking & Scheduling (Updated in 0.9.110)